 - Preheat oven to 400F

 - Prepare the rice according to the directions

-- In a large saute pan, heat the oil to medium and add the chopped onion, bell pepper, and minced garlic
+- In a medium skillet, heat the oil to medium and add the chopped onion, bell pepper, and minced garlic

 - Cook for about 10 minutes, until the vegetables are soft